git-julian/arvato_udacity/README.md

 * Udacity_AZDIAS_052018.csv - unlabeld dataset of the general popualtion
 * Udacity_CUSTOMERS_052018.csv - unlabeld dataset of the arvato customers
 * Udacity_MAILOUT_052018_TRAIN.csv - labeled data set for supervised model training
+* Udacity_MAILOUT_052018_TEST.csv - dataset to use the model on and participate on the Kaggle challenge

 * DIAS Attributes - Values 2017.xlsx - information about columns
 * DIAS Information Levels - Attributes 2017.xlsx - information about leves of the columns